See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Detailed Experimental Setup

 \subsection{Details of Agentic Benchmark}

-The agentic benchmarks adopted in our paper are described below:
+The agentic benchmarks adopted in this paper are:

-$\bullet$ AndroidControl~\cite{li2024effects} is a mobile agent benchmark comprising 15,283 demonstrations with step-wise instructions.
+$\bullet$ AndroidControl~\cite{li2024effects} is a large-scale mobile agent benchmark comprising 15,283 demonstrations with step-wise instructions.
 Data are collected from human raters performing various tasks on 833 apps across 40 categories on Android devices.
 The training subset of AndroidControl includes 89,144 step-wise samples.

-$\bullet$ AITZ~\cite{zhang2024android} is a mobile agent benchmark derived from a subset of AITW~\cite{rawles2023android} and annotated by GPT-4o~\cite{openai2024gpt4o} for chain-of-action-thought (CoAT) components.
-AITZ consists of 2,504 operation trajectories across 18,643 steps.
-AITZ is categorized into five subsets based on application domain: General, Install, GoogleApps, Single, and Web Shopping.
+$\bullet$ AITZ~\cite{zhang2024android} is a mobile agent benchmark derived from a subset of AITW~\cite{rawles2023android} and annotated by GPT-4o~\cite{hurst2024gpt} for chain-of-action-thought (CoAT) components.
+It includes 2,504 operation trajectories across 18,643 steps, categorized into five domains: General, Install, GoogleApps, Single, and Web Shopping.
 The training subset of AITZ contains 13,919 step-wise samples.

-$\bullet$ GUI-Odyssey~\cite{rawles2024androidworld} is a mobile benchmark for training and evaluating cross-app navigation agents on complex, long-chain tasks.
+$\bullet$ GUI-Odyssey~\cite{rawles2024androidworld} is a large-scale mobile benchmark for training and evaluating cross-app navigation agents on complex, long-chain tasks.
 It consists of 8,334 episodes from 6 mobile devices, covering 6 cross-app task types, 212 apps, and over 1,400 app combinations.
 The training subset of GUI-Odyssey includes 101,486 step-wise samples.